International Non-Credit Travel

 - Instruct students that the cost of the required CISI insurance will be billed to their St. Thomas account.

-- Verify that no U.S. Department of State Travel Warning exists for your chosen destination.
-If there is Warning, Alert or Caution for your destination, contact OSA.
-See Risk Assessment, Travel Warnings & Cancellation Policies.
+- Verify that your chosen destination does not have a Level 3 or Level 4 U.S. Department of State Travel Advisory.
+If there is a Level 3 or Level 4 Travel Advisory for your destination, contact OSA.
+See Risk Assessment, Travel Advisories & Cancellation Policies.

 - Verify the immigration/entry requirements for your destination country (ies).
 Participants who are not U.S. citizens may have different requirements and may need additional time to secure their travel documents.
 Consult OSA with any questions.